attivio/searchui/DevelopersGuide.md

 1. On GitHub, navigate to your fork of the search-ui repository.
 2. Under the repository name, click **Clone** or download**.
-3. In the Clone with HTTPs section, click to copy the clone URL for the repository.
+3. In the **Clone with HTTPs section**, click to copy the clone URL for the repository.
 4. Open a terminal (or Git Bash on Windows)
 5. Type `git clone`, and then paste the URL you copied in Step 2.
 It will look like this, with your GitHub username instead of YOUR-USERNAME:
 ```